-The NBKA Field Day is back
+The NBKA Field Day was a great success

 Diagnosis of Nosema-